neurips-time-series-workshop/neurips-time-series-workshop.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-In recent years the success of large language models has sparked exciting research in various domains ranging from audio/image processing over reinforcement learning to the development general-purpose virtual assistants such as ChatGPT.
+In recent years the success of large language models (LLMs) has sparked exciting research in various domains ranging from audio/image processing over reinforcement learning to the development general-purpose virtual assistants such as ChatGPT.